William Ernest Hocking: Marriage and family

 Hocking married Agnes O'Reilly on June 28, 1905.
 She was the Irish-American daughter of the journalist and poet John Boyle O'Reilly and his wife Mary Murphy, also a journalist.
 They had three children: Richard (1906–2001), Hester (1909–1998) and Joan (1911–2000).
 After they returned to Cambridge, Agnes Hocking started an open-air school at their home, which she developed as the Shady Hill School.
 It continues near Harvard Square.

 Richard became a professor of philosophy and his sister Hester became affiliated with the St Augustine movement for civil rights and in April 1964 Hester along with three other woman (including Mary Parkman Peabody the mother of then Massachusetts governor Endicott Peabody) were arrested for protesting in a segregated lunch bar in the town, the event made front-page news at the time.
 Joan's husband Edward A. Kracke Jr. was a historian of China.

 Final years and death

-In 1955 Hocking's wife of 50 years Agnes died at the age of 78, Hocking published his final book The Coming World Civilisation in 1956.
+In 1955 Hocking's wife of 50 years Agnes died at the age of 78; the following year Hocking published his final book The Coming World Civilisation.

 On June 12, 1966, Hocking died at his farm in Madison, New Hampshire aged 92.
 He was survived by his three children and eight grandchildren.